gnu-octave/gnu-octave.github.io/README.md

 file changes.

-### Add a new RSS post

-Duplicate another post in the subdirectory `_posts` and adjust the filename, especially the date.

-**Be sure to choose the correct categories!!**

-`categories: news release` is reserved for release announcements, those posts are also displayed inside the Octave GUI.
-Consider choosing another category like `categories: news` or alike for less important news.

-### Deploying the static website online
+### Deploying the static website online at Savannah CVS

-For this step you need to have writing permissions to the [Savannah CVS][3] repository.
+For this step you need to have writing permissions to the Savannah CVS repository.
 Usually, it should suffice to type

     make deploy